JoinCODED/WS-Express-M3-Middlewares-SQL/01_Middlewares/04_Param_Middleware.md

 });
 ```

-12. But what if the cookie does not exist.
+12. But what if the monument does not exist.
 We can handle the not-found error here!

 ```javascript
 router.param('monumentId', async (req, res, next, monumentId) => {